FreelandBW

 Areas of Expertise

-Operations Management, Behavioral Operations, Economic and Opportunity Inequality
+Technology and Operations Management , Supply Chain Management, Economic and Opportunity Inequality

 Education: B.S.I.E., Bradley University; MSIE, Ph.D., Georgia Institute of Technology